 Sarah and the Seed

-…and there might be even more.www.delilahdirk.com) is your classic tale of a lady adventurer with a flying sailboat, and the straight-laced Turkish official who finds himself her unwilling companion.
+…and there might be even more.To start off, we’re heading back to the 1930s for an Eisner-nominated tale of high adventure.
+Delilah Dirk and the Turkish Lieutenant (www.delilahdirk.com) is your classic tale of a lady adventurer with a flying sailboat, and the straight-laced Turkish official who finds himself her unwilling companion.

 It’s got tons of action, color, humor, and it’s a complete graphic novel you can read for free online, with the sequel, Delilah Dirk and the Seeds of Good Fortune, about to be serialized as well.